neondatabase/website/content/docs/manage/branches.md

 Branch actions performed in the Neon Console can also be performed using the Neon API.
 The following examples demonstrate how to create, view, and delete branches using the Neon API.
 For other branch-related API methods, refer to the [Neon API reference](https://api-docs.neon.tech/reference/getting-started-with-neon-api).

 <Admonition type="note">
 The API examples that follow may not show all of the user-configurable request body attributes that are available to you.
-To view all of the attributes for a particular method, refer to method's request body schema in the [Neon API reference](https://api-docs.neon.tech/reference/getting-started-with-neon-api).
+To view all of the attributes for a particular method, refer to the method's request body schema in the [Neon API reference](https://api-docs.neon.tech/reference/getting-started-with-neon-api).
 </Admonition>

 The `jq` option specified in each example is an optional third-party tool that formats the `JSON` response, making it easier to read.
 For information about this utility, see [jq](https://stedolan.github.io/jq/).